 Obtaining an admission to a Canadian Educational Facility is the first requirement in obtaining a Canada Study Permit.
 Only educational facilities which are classified by the Canadian government as being a Designated Learning Institute may be considered when choosing an educational facility.

-With this part of the process over, it allows a potential international student to concentrate on the other aspects of the Canada Study Permit.
-The following are the other requirements necessary to obtain a Canada Study Permit:
+With this part of the process over, it allows a potential international student to concentrate on the other aspects of the Canada study permit.
+The following are the other requirements necessary to obtain a Canada Study Permit Permit:

 LANGUAGE -ENGLISH AND/OR FRENCH:

-- Teaching of English as a Foreign Language (TOEFL)
+- The teaching of English as a Foreign Language (TOEFL)

 - International English Language Testing System (IELTS)